I’ll never forget the first time I experienced these two pedals in the same room.

 Its dynamic range makes it surprisingly versatile.
 Back off the gain, and you’ve got a fantastic clean boost.
 Crank it, and you’re in alternative rock territory.

 The Bluesbreaker shines in situations where you need that refined, musical overdrive.
 It’s become a secret weapon for many Nashville session players, and I’ve even seen it on some recent indie rock stages, too.
-There’s something about its raw sound that just makes you want to play with more feel.
+There’s something about its smooth sound that just makes you want to play with more feel.

 Which One is Right for You?